HarrietMwanza/AI_Summative_Automate_dclass_Attendance/README.md

-# AI_Summative_Automate_dclass_Attendance
-#Our AI project is about an automated attendace system that uses face recognition and python to scan faces
-#of people present in a room and compares the faces with the ones in already stored.
-A database can be used or jsut an assests folder
-#after it comapares it send results to the "attendace" csv where the names of the attendace are and the time
+Our AI-powered project aims to automate attendance tracking by utilizing face recognition technology and Python programming language.
+The system scans the faces of individuals present in a room using either a pre-existing database or an assets folder and compares them with stored images.
+If a match is found, the system records the attendance by adding the name and timestamp to a CSV file.
-#it is a simple application and can be firther modified

-PS: To run the application, click on "Run" on your vscode and wait for it to load, after the camera flash will come on and scan your face.
-To stop it press "Q"
+The application is simple and can be customized as per the user's requirements.
+To run the application, simply click on "Run" on your VS Code or any other environment you are working on, and the camera will capture images and scan faces.
+To stop the application, press "Q".

-Here is a video explaining more:

-And here is where our simple applciation has been hosted:
+We have also created a video explaining the project in more detail which can be found here:
+Furthermore, our simple application has been hosted for easy access and usage which can be found here: